 Frijoles de la olla

 If you've never had frijoles de la olla, your life is about to be changed.
-We’ve experimented with enough variations to know that the ultimate Mexican-style brothy beans comes from a two-step process: 1) cook up a well-seasoned pot of beans, and 2) fold in a caramelized sofrito.
+We’ve experimented with enough variations to know that the ultimate Mexican-style brothy beans comes from embracing simplicity.
+While flavorings vary depending on the region and personal preference, they often include onion, garlic, pork fat, and herbs.
+Other variations include chiles.
 As far as fat is concerned, choose lard for an amped-up porky flavor, bacon fat for smokiness, or oil for playing it neutral.
-Make plenty– at your next DIY taco party you’ll find yourself reaching for the beans more than anything.
+Make plenty at your next DIY taco party you’ll find yourself reaching for the beans more than anything.

 What you’ll need